 , the historic building of Uppsala University which houses an extensive collection of fascinating objects and artefacts.

 After taking in the rich history of the city at the Upplands Museum, you will really appreciate the modern comforts of the Park Inn by Radisson Uppsala

-, situated in the heart of the city centre, combined with an upmarket restaurant serving delicious global cuisine with Swedish touches, free internet and a stress-busting sauna, will please the most discerning of guests.
+, situated in the heart of the city centre, combined with an upmarket restaurant serving delicious global cuisine with Swedish touches.
+Free Wireless High-speed Internet and a stress-busting sauna will please the most discerning of guests.